crupest/blog/content/posts/create-a-theme-for-an-app.md

 2. Merge the colors that can be used at different places.
 3. Choose real colors for the colors needed.

+## What about CSS

+If we get the value of colors, how do we organize CSS.
+This is a important problem.
+Nowadays CSS allows us to use CSS variable, which is widely used for color system.
+It significantly increase the ability to establish logic structure of color system and reuse color values.
+Now the problem is how do we use CSS variables.
+How many CSS variables should we define?

+You may think that every color used by components should be defined by a single variable.
+However, this makes you CSS tedious.
+In the following section of listing colors, you can see that many components use the same color.
+It's mainly because those colors represent the same semantic of components.
+So those colors should be defined by CSS variables definitely.
+And components needing that semantic just use them.
+Meanwhile, some colors that used by a single color should also be organized together with the commonly used colors to change them easily (You don't have to seek them in other places).
+So the principles are two:

+1. Commonly used colors (for same semantic) should be defined in CSS variables and components use them.
+2. Colors used by a single components should be organized together with the colors above for convenience of control.

+So the anti-pattern is to define commonly used colors again for each component.
+They just makes code tedious with no real help.

 ## Key Color

 Some colors are key color based.
 Some are not.
 Key color indicates the action type of a component.
 Basic key colors are: